mstorsjo/llvm-mingw/README.md

   the dllimport attributes.
 - The C++ libraries ([libcxxabi](http://libcxxabi.llvm.org/), [libcxx](http://libcxx.llvm.org/)) can only be linked statically at the moment.
-- The C++ exception unwinding in libunwind uses APIs that aren't available in the UWP/WinRT API subset.
 - The windres replacement, llvm-rc, isn't very mature and doesn't support everything that GNU windres does.